SumitPandey11/liftoff-assignments/P2-Project_Outline/README.md

 <li>Integration with STMP server</li>
 <li>Thymeleaf server-side Java template engine</li>
 <li>Springboot fremawork</li>
-  <li>The Java Persistence API for the management of relational data in application using Java Platform<li>
+ <li>The Java Persistence API for the management of relational data in application using Java Platform</li>
 </ul>